thehimanshubansal/HorizonByte/README.md

 5. **Hinglish Engine** — A unique, India-specific feature that addresses a real language barrier for millions of users.

 6. **TTL-based Memory** — Automatic context expiration prevents prompt bloat on long sessions.

+7. **Serverless-Aware:** Designed specifically to survive the strict RAM/Storage limitations of modern free-tier platforms like Render.

+8. **Zero-Dependency RAG:** Custom logic for chunking and vector management, avoiding the "black box" complexity of LangChain.

+9. **Production-Ready Safeguards:** Implements rate limiting and PII redaction—features often missed in student prototypes but mandatory for real-world deployment.

+10. **Optimized Retrieval:** The transition from simple FAISS retrieval to **LLM-assisted re-ranking** shows a sophisticated understanding of improving RAG precision without the RAM overhead of a secondary re-ranking model.

 ---